 3) Deep V-Neck

-• Pros: Strong “style statement”.
-Works for trend-led drops
+• Pros: Strong style statement for trend-led drops.

 4) Scoop Neck (U-Neck)

-• Cons: More stretch risk than crew.
-Can gape if graded poorly
+• Cons: Higher stretch risk; can gape if graded poorly.

 5) Boat Neck (Bateau)